0xAX/linux-insides/Timers/timers-3.md

-Timers in the Linux kernel.
+Timers and time management in the Linux kernel.
 Part 3.
 ================================================================================

 The tick broadcast framework and dyntick